etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 >**NOTE**: When developing on an Eaton PC, it can be very challenging to connect to a real device for testing, particularly on the Eaton network.
 You will be best served by opting to work with the simulators in this case.
 If you want to test on a real device, you will need to go through the ejection process (see below).

 ### Ejecting
-At some point during your development, it may become necessary to eject to include your own native code.
+At some point during your development, it may become necessary to eject from Expo.
 The most common reasons for this are for adding native libraries, for final app deployment, or if you are developing on Eaton hardware and want to test your app on a real device.

 To eject your app, run the following and follow the on-screen prompts (WARNING: Ejecting from Expo cannot be undone.
 Make sure you know what you are doing and have your project in source control before proceeding):